sebvilhelm/cv/src/cv.md

 </header>

-I am a full-stack JavaScript Developer from Copenhagen, currently working.
+I am a full-stack JavaScript Developer from Copenhagen, currently working at Zendesk.
 I am passionate with React (and React Native), GraphQL, Node.js, accessibility, performance, and user experience.
 I believe in finding the right tools for the job, and I am not afraid to dive into uncharted waters.
 I love to learn, and am constantly trying out new tech.
 I'm currently very interested in functional programming and OCaml/ReasonML.

 I am currently looking for opportunities working on strongly-typed codebases, with a high regard for reliability and maintainability, and a down-to-earth, passionate culture.